 Figure 4.2-1: A-IoT MAC structure overview

 Editor’s Note: FFS whether the concept of transport channel is needed for A-IoT.
+FFS whether logical channel or SAP is used between A-IoT MAC and upper layers.

 4.3 Services